Bayer is the maker of Aspirin. The popular pain reliever is one of the company’s oldest and most iconic products.

 IG Farben was Bayer’s parent company during WWII.
 The company had extensive ties to the Third Reich.
 This is according to Auschwitz concentration camp documents.

-A 1999 lawsuit revealed documents suggesting Bayer’s involvement in human experimentation.
+A 1999 lawsuit filed by Holocaust survivor Eva Mozes Kor revealed documents suggesting Bayer’s involvement in human experimentation.
 The lawsuit accused Bayer of paying Nazi officials for access to prisoners to test its drugs on.

-Eva Mozes Kor filed the lawsuit. her and her sister, Miriam, were among thousands of twins experimented on.
-The sisters were 10 years old in 1945, when Allied forces defeated Nazi Germany.
+Kor and her sister, Miriam, were among thousands of twins involved in the company’s experiments.
+They were 10 years old in 1945, when Allied forces defeated Nazi Germany.

 Miriam died in 1993 of complications from the experiments.
 The lawsuit claimed Bayer provided toxic chemicals used in experiments.